KhosrowArian/raytracingButBetter/README.md

 Graphics Final project

 Running Instructions:
+Before running the project you must download VulkanSDK in the main directory of this repo.
+The folders can be found here <google docs link coming soon>.
 The repository contains the already built version of the project (Note: it was built on Windows using Visual Studio 2022).
 To run the project, navigate to vkRayTracer/build.
 There, you can open the vkraytracing.sln.
 In the solution, right click on vk_ray_tracing__simple_KHR' and press 'Debug,' then 'Start Without Debugging.'

 Changing the Scene: